SAERI-Datacenter/ckanext-saerischema/ckanext/saerischema/README.md

 Conact details are only visible if consent has been given.
 In both cases the values will be shown to sysadmin users.

 The allowed values for Spatial Reference System (SRS/CRS) are defined in the `saerickan.py` script.

+The mapping from topic_category to ckan group is done by intercepting calls to package_create and package_update.
+It reads the `topic_categories.csv` file as described above.

 # To do